Table of Contents

 Once you sign up, you’ll be directed to link your current electric utility account with Arcadia Power and you’ll also get to choose how you want to pay your bill – either by credit card or with a bank withdrawal.
 Paying with your credit card is free, so I highly recommend using a credit card so that you can get some rewards points.

 After those steps are completed, every time you receive your bill from your electricity company, Arcadia Power will get your bill from them, charge your card or bank account, and then pay your electricity company on your behalf.

 Bank Account –> Arcadia Power –> Your Electric Company

-I checked my most recent bill just to make sure there wasn’t an upcharge and my bill was exactly the same as the bill I received from my electricity company.
+I checked my bill when I first signed up just to make sure there wasn’t an upcharge and my bill was the same as the bill I received from my electricity company.
 All that happened is that my autopay is now going to Arcadia Power, instead of my regular electric company.
 And as a benefit, I get the satisfaction of knowing that I’m supporting renewable energy sources.
 It’s also easier to have my electricity bill get charged to my credit card.

 The Arcadia Power Dashboard